radicazz/laya/docs/goals.md

 ## Primary Goals

-### 1. **Zero-Overhead Abstraction**
+### 1. **Minimal-Overhead Abstraction**

-Provide a modern C++ interface to SDL3 that compiles down to the same assembly as hand-written SDL3 code.
-The wrapper should add no runtime cost while dramatically improving compile-time safety and developer experience.
+Provide a modern C++ interface to SDL3 with minimal runtime cost while dramatically improving compile-time safety and developer experience.
+The wrapper should be as efficient as practical while maintaining type safety and ease of use.

 ### 2. **Complete SDL3 Coverage**